 The Skyway is Jacksonville’s free elevated monorail service that connects particular points of interest in the city centre.
 There are eight stations across two lines: the Downtown line and the Southbank line.

 The Skyway only operates during the week from 6am to 9pm.
-From time to time, additional weekend services will be made available if there is a special event taking place.
+From time to time, additional weekend services will be made available when a special event occurs.
+While the Skyway provides a great way to get around Jacksonville’s city centre, visitors rather than long-term residents typically use it.

 Taxis in Jacksonville

-A number of traditional taxi services operate in Jacksonville but fares can quickly add up considering the size of the city and distance between places.
+Several traditional taxi services operate in Jacksonville, but fares can quickly add up considering the size of the city and distance between places.

-Taxis are readily available in the city centre, especially close to tourist hotspots.
-New residents may find it is more difficult to access taxi services in the suburbs, though, as most people opt to use their own cars to get about.
-It's therefore best to have a number on hand and book ahead of time when travelling from the suburbs.
+Taxis are readily available in the city centre, especially near tourist hotspots.
+New residents may find it more difficult to access taxi services in the suburbs, though, as most people use their cars to get around.
+It's, therefore, best to have a number on hand and book ahead of time when travelling from the suburbs.

 Cycling in Jacksonville

 In recent years, cycling has become a popular pastime in Jacksonville.
-Cycling isn't really the most efficient way of commuting in a city as large as Jacksonville, but having a bike is useful when it comes to getting around the downtown area.
+Cycling isn't the most efficient way of commuting in a city as large as Jacksonville, but having a bike is useful for getting around the downtown area.

 Cycling is not just a great way to stay active, but it provides an excellent opportunity to explore parts of Jacksonville that aren’t always accessible by car.